pydanny/daniel-blog-fasthtml/posts/2024/2024-10-fasthtml-form-error-handling.md

 title: FastHTML form error handling
 ---

-_A pattern I have been exploring for handling form errors in FastHTML._

 [FastHTML](https://fastht.ml/) has useful tools for handling forms.
 Every HTML form input field has a value attribute that we can use tools like [fill_form](https://docs.fastht.ml/api/components.html#fill_form) to hang data onto.

 However, form designs are often too different to apply any universals from a framework like FastHTML.
 For example, one library might place errors in divs, another in paragraphs.
 The DOM identifiers can't be guaranteed to match.